eepyfemboi/CoC-Fire/README.md

-subscribe to my yt or i will grief u in an overrated block game
+subscribe to my yt or i will steal ur stash on oldest anarchy server in overrated block game